-According to the Administration, Iran is a major national security challenge for the United States.
-The Administration perception is generated primarily by Iran's nuclear program but is compounded by Iran's military assistance to armed groups in Iraq and Afghanistan and to the Palestinian group Hamas and Lebanese Hezbollah.
-However, the threat assessment of some other governments was lessened by the December 3, 2007 key judgements of a National Intelligence Estimate (NIE) that indicates that Iran is likely not on a drive to develop an actual nuclear weapon.
+The Bush Administration characterizes Iran as a "profound threat to U.S. national security interests."
+The Administration perception is generated primarily by Iran's nuclear program but is increasingly focused on Iran's military assistance to armed groups in Iraq, which is resulting in U.S. battlefield losses.
+Iranian aid to the Palestinian group Hamas and Lebanese Hezbollah is also considered a key threat to U.S. interests.
+The threat assessment of some other governments was lessened by the December 3, 2007 key judgements of a National Intelligence Estimate (NIE) that indicates that Iran is likely not on a drive to develop an actual nuclear weapon, although Administration officials say that this finding was not the main thrust of the NIE, which judged Iran to be continuing uranium enrichment.

 The Bush Administration argues that the NIE at least partly validates its approaches to containing the potential threat posed by Iran - strengthening international economic and political isolation of Iran to compel it to comply with international demands that it end its enrichment of uranium.
-Two U.N. resolutions (1737 and 1747) ban weapons of mass destruction (WMD)-related trade with Iran, freeze the assets of Iran's nuclear and related entities and personalities, prevent Iran from transferring arms outside Iran, and require reporting on international travel by named Iranians.
-With Iran still refusing to suspend enrichment, a modest further tightening of sanctions has been agreed to by the permanent members of the U.N.
-Security Council and Germany.
+Three U.N. resolutions (1737 and 1747) ban weapons of mass destruction (WMD)-related trade with Iran, freeze the assets of Iran's nuclear and related entities and personalities, prevent Iran from transferring arms outside Iran, and require reporting on international travel by named Iranians.
+Resolution 1803 calls for inspections of some Iranian sea and airborne cargo shipments and for voluntarily restrictions on dealings with some Iranian banks.
 Separate U.S. efforts, showing some success, have included trying to persuade European governments to curb trade, investment, and credits to Iran; and pressuring foreign banks not to do business with Iran.
-However, a December 2007 GAO report on U.S. sanctions says the impact on Iran's economy is difficult to determine.
+At the same time, there is increasing recognition in the Administration that sanctions alone have not compelled Iran to suspend uranium enrichment.
+The Administration and its partners are formulating an enhanced package of incentives that might encourage Iran to cooperate, although the Administration is said to remain skeptical that Iran would respond positively to inducements.